henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 Apologies, this is a long long wall of text with no pictures.
 And there's no real conclusion to speak of either

 ---
+### Update 3: 2023-08-15 13:00

+Partial Success Time.

+Not at first, no. Friday's experience was miserable - no heat pump run _and_ manual override (Heating Boost / Hot Water Boost) achieved nothing, no Heat Pump activity.
+In frustration I disabled the Homely Hub completely for the weekend and we taught ourselves how to use the Midea controller instead.

+This was valuable as despite being "dumb" (it only comes on at the programmed times... which is actually as smart as you _need_ these things) there's clearly enough intelligence in the system such that timer-scheduled runs don't achieve anything if the water's already up to temperature.
+Given the heat storage of the tank this is important to know - a run in the afternoon / early evening will almost certainly mean the overnight run is skipped; our showers the following morning are then at "acceptable" rather than preferred temperatures...

+**However** on Monday I received an unsolicited phone call from Homely themselves being very apologetic - they only received the instruction to change the hysteresis temperature on Friday evening so it hadn't occurred.
+I explained the situation and agreed to power on the Hub again.
+It's in "Smart" mode not "Smart+" so I'm not expecting any accounting for our time-of-day electricity tariffs in the execution.
+The good news is that the pump then ran to achieve the target temperature by the evening time window - success!.
+As noted above, though, this meant that even with a smaller offset temperature (5C instead of 10C) there was no overnight run; this didn't matter this morning as there's plenty of hot water from the previous run.

+We're going to have to delete the afternoon schedule to provide a better test of having Homely do a run overnight...

+---
 ### Update 2: 2023-08-11 08:30

 Two days later.
 Still no heat pump run in the morning.